 - Your newborn is limp (too weak to move).

-- Your newborn moves his legs in a cycling motion.
+- Your newborn moves his or her legs in a cycling motion.

-- Your newborn has trouble feeding, or he will not feed at all.
+- Your newborn has trouble feeding, or he or she will not feed at all.

-- Your newborn is cranky, hard to calm, arches his back, or has a high-pitched cry.
+- Your newborn is cranky, hard to calm, arches his or her back, or has a high-pitched cry.

 When should I call my newborn's pediatrician?

 - Your newborn has new or worsened yellow skin or eyes.

 - You think your newborn is not drinking enough breast milk, or he or she is losing weight.